 - drawing and writing about their character,

-- building an understanding of the game system,
+- building an understanding of mythic archetypes,

 - learning dueling techniques and group battle tactics,